pcanelas/pcanelas.github.io/_pages/about.md

 permalink: /about/
 ---

 I am a Ph.D.
-Student at [LASIGE](https://www.lasige.pt/) at the [Faculdade de Ciências da Universidade de Lisboa](https://ciencias.ulisboa.pt/) and at the [Institute for Software Research](https://www.isri.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
-I am working under the supervision of [Alcides Fonseca](https://wiki.alcidesfonseca.com/) and [Sara Silva](https://ciencias.ulisboa.pt/pt/perfil/sgsilva) at FCUL, and [Chris Timperley](http://www.christimperley.co.uk/) at CMU.
-I have a special interest in programming languages, program synthesis, program repair, and evolutionary algorithms (namely in the combination of all of them!).
+Student at at the [Software and Societal Systems Department](https://s3d.cmu.edu) at [Carnegie Mellon University](https://www.cmu.edu/) and at [LASIGE](https://www.lasige.pt/) at the [Faculdade de Ciências da Universidade de Lisboa](https://ciencias.ulisboa.pt/).
+I am working under the supervision of [Alcides Fonseca](https://wiki.alcidesfonseca.com/) and  at University of Lisbon, and [Chris Timperley](http://www.christimperley.co.uk/) at Carnegie Mellon.
+I have a special interest in program analysis, program repair, evolutionary computation and robotic systems.

+Currently, I am working on the verification, detection and repair of component misconfigurations in robotic systems.